 “For me this route will stand out as being one of the best all-round rides I have done in the UK.
 The climbing was not unduly challenging, the scenery stunning and the descents memorable.
 Its a masterpiece of route planning.” – Cycling Active Magazine

 These 2 excellent photos are ©Les Walton, a recent guest at Half House cottage.
 A perfect reflection across the loch and a sunrise taken from the old jetty.

 Here’s a wee motorbike that was found tucked underneath the TV unit when cleaning today … It’s been a while since youngsters were staying so not sure whose it may be.
 Evidence and back-story will be essential for any claim!

 It has just been officially announced today that 3 golden eagles were released in our area at the end of July!
-We had seen, from here in Cappercleuch beside St Mary’s Loch, what we had hoped was one of the young eagles at that time so are delighted to have their release confirmed.
+We thought we had seen one and hoped he/she was one of the young eagles newly released.
 The story has been carried by radio and TV today.
 The picture below is one of the eagles, named Edward (of course)!

 Our guests last week walked round loch Skeen (in the hills above the Grey Mare’s tail waterfalls).
 Not only did they report seeing peregrine falcons but they were lucky enough to get a clear view of an osprey successfully snatching a fish from the water!
 Another curious observation was of a deer that was apparently chasing some sheep … we’ve never seen that before!